ethereumclassic/ethereumclassic.github.io/content/blog/2022-05-20-etc-development-ecosystem-funding-support/index.en.md

 ## Long Term Funding Solution for Development on ETC

-A move to erect a funding mechanism was signalled on GitCoin expressing the goal of future-proofing the network's development ecosystem.
+A move to erect a funding mechanism was signaled on the open source development platform GitCoin expressing a goal of future-proofing the network's development ecosystem.
 This news comes at an opportune time as Ethereum Classic's more popular, sister chain moves to Proof-of-Stake consensus.
 The result of this move is an abundance of computer equipment available to provide hashrate to secure Ethereum Classic, the main branch of the EVM ecosystem.

 ## Ethereum Classic DAO & DeFi Stack - LTS Solution